|Home News Conferences Commodities Publications Business Directory Resources Help|

-This, the 11th International Comminution Symposium (Comminution '18) is organised by MEI in consultation with Prof. Aubrey Mainza and is sponsored by Magotteaux, Keramos, Russell Mineral Equipment, Starkey & Associates, Grinding Solutions, King's Ceramics & Chemicals, Loesche, TOMS, ZEISS, FLSmidth, Outotec, Cenotec & CHEMCO Advance Material.
-Media sponsors are International Mining and the Coalition for Eco-Efficient Comminution (CEEC) are industry advocates.
+This, the 11th International Comminution Symposium (Comminution '18) was organised by MEI in consultation with Prof. Aubrey Mainza and was sponsored by Magotteaux, Keramos, Russell Mineral Equipment, Starkey & Associates, Grinding Solutions, King's Ceramics & Chemicals, Loesche, TOMS, ZEISS, FLSmidth, Outotec, Cenotec, CHEMCO Advance Material, Maelgwyn Mineral Services & Metso.
+Media sponsors were International Mining, and the Coalition for Eco-Efficient Comminution (CEEC) were industry advocates.

 "Comminution must be the key mineral processing technology during the next 50 years." - Prof. Alban Lynch (August 2013)

 MEI's Comminution conferences are established as the main events for profiling cutting edge research and innovation in all aspects of crushing, grinding and ultrafine grinding in the minerals industry.